IODevBlue/ParallaxNavigationDrawer/README.md

 ---------------------
 `ParallaxNavigationDrawer` is completely interoperable with Java projects.

-Retrieve a `ParallaxNavigationDrawer` from an inflated layout
+Retrieve a `ParallaxNavigationDrawer` from an inflated layout:
 ```JAVA
 ParallaxNavigationDrawer parallaxNavigationDrawer = findViewById(R.id.pnd);
 ```
-Or create using an instance using a `Context`
+Or create using an instance using a `Context`:
 ```JAVA
 ParallaxNavigationDrawer parallaxNavigationDrawer = new ParallaxNavigationDrawer(context);
 ```